Our Guide to Cancer Screening (+ Which Ones to Get and When)

 Did you just have a birthday and now you’re wondering if there are any cancers you need to be screened for?
 Or maybe it’s been a few years since your last screening and you know it’s time to re-up?
 Or maybe you’ve heard about trendy new ways to “get a full-body scan and get everything checked in one go?”

-Whatever it is, we all know there are certain cancer screenings we have to get, but many of us are in the dark about which screenings we need and when, and which ones are not recommended as part of routine health maintenance.
+Whatever it is, we all know there are certain cancer screenings we should get, but many of us are in the dark about which screenings we should receive and when, and which ones are not recommended as part of routine health maintenance.

 Let’s take a look at the cancer screenings typically recommended for the general public, with age and frequency guidance from the U.S. Preventive Services Task Force.

-For the general population and in the absence of specific risk factors (like family history), you typically start screening for colon cancer at age 45 and get subsequently screened every few years (depending on results of your initial screening, additional risk factors and initial screening method chosen).
+For the general population and in the absence of specific risk factors (like family history), you should start being screened for colon cancer at age 45 and get subsequently screened every few years (depending on results of your first screening, additional risk factors and initial screening method chosen).

 Screenings may continue until 75 years of age, after which a decision with your care team may be helpful to decide if additional screening beyond that age is beneficial.

-The best screening method is the one you are most likely to complete.
-Colonoscopies remain the preferred option for screening for patients at higher risk of developing colon cancer.
-Stool tests are an option for patients without risk factors, symptoms, and/or previous abnormal findings on colonoscopy.
+Colonoscopies remain the preferred option for screening for colon cancer.
+However, over the last few years, stool-based tests have become more popular and are appropriate for certain patients without risk factors, symptoms and/or previous abnormal findings on colonoscopy.

-There have also been some exciting new developments in blood-based tests, though there’s still a ways to go before these are mainstream recommendations, so we’ll just have to wait and watch for the time being.
+There have also been some exciting new developments in blood-based tests, though there’s still a ways to go before these are mainstream recommendations, so we’ll just have to watch and wait for the time being.

-Breast cancer screenings are recommended for patients born female beginning at age 40 and typically continuing until 74.
-Breast cancer screening is currently recommended every other year using mammography.
+Breast cancer screenings are recommended for patients born female who are at average risk beginning at age 40 and typically continue until 74.
+Breast cancer screening is currently recommended every one to two years using mammography.

 Patients born with and who still have a cervix should receive cervical cancer screenings typically between the ages of 21 and 65.
 Cervical cancer is screened by a test called a pap smear, which is recommended every three to five years depending on the age of the patient.